Princesse19/JS-Fundamentals/README.md

 This project contains simple JavaScript scripts using arrays and loops.
 #### 7-multi_c.js
 This script prints "C is fun" a number of times based on the first command-line argument.
+#### 8-square.js
+Prints a square of X characters with size from the first command-line argument.